 The impact of this one trend is staggering because things we used to prioritize — like keyword rankings — now mean much less.

 When everyone’s search results are personalized to their unique tastes and preferences, the idea of a standardized, uniform “keyword ranking” becomes absurd.

-Besides your past browsing history, another key driver behind personalization your physical location when searching.
+Besides your past browsing history, another key driver behind personalization is your physical location when searching.

-Because now Google knows when you type in a generic, informative query like “Pizza”, that you’re most likely looking for local pizza places (and not just a Wikipedia entry about the origins of pizza).
+Because now Google knows when you type in a generic, informative query like “Pizza,” you’re most likely looking for local pizza places (and not just a Wikipedia entry about the origins of pizza).

-Google is increasingly using this contextual data to infer what you’re looking for (and almost more important, what you’re NOT looking for).
+Google is increasingly using this contextual data to infer what you’re looking for (and almost more importantly, what you’re NOT looking for).